Tag: Towers (9 total)

 https://omeka-dev-2022.carleton.edu/cgmr/files/original/6fdeb3758ff49b83b67c978802c3672a.jpg

 When one thinks of the Middle Ages, a few images come to mind.
 Knights in shining armor and princesses, but also castles and towers.
-And in Rome, there are a great many medieval towers.
+In Rome, there are a great many medieval towers.
 Among these is the Tor Millina, situated just west of the Piazza…

 https://omeka-dev-2022.carleton.edu/cgmr/files/original/7cceff768b76a0eca9175e251a0560e4.jpg

-The Torre Sanguigna is a medieval tower on a corner north of the Piazza Navona.
-Despite the large number of towers, territory markers of noble families, that once filled Rome, it is today (in Krautheimer’s words) one of the “ill-documented and few”…
+The Torre Sanguigna is a medieval tower just north of the Piazza Navona.
+Despite the large number of noble family towers that once filled Rome, it is today one of the “ill-documented and few” towers that still survive from the inhabited city center…

 Tags: